Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 Jobs always arise on LinkedIn.
 Set up a job notification under ‘M&A’ and you’re likely to be hit with at least a few jobs every day.

-And even if they don’t end up hiring you, knowing that a company is expanding its M&A team lets you know that they’re on the lookout for transactions.
-This is where you have the chance to be proactive, make contact with someone within the firm, and who knows, further down the line, they hire you, having seen your ability at first hand.
+And even if they don’t end up hiring you, knowing that a company is expanding its M&A team lets you know they’re on the lookout for transactions.
+This is where you have the chance to be proactive, make contact with someone within the firm, and who knows: Further down the line they may hire you after having seen your ability first hand.

-The M&A career path or how to start a career in mergers and acquisitions
+The M&A career path: How to start a career in mergers and acquisitions

 If all of this sounds of interest, we’ve outlined a general mergers and acquisitions career path below.

-As important as your background are the set of skills.
+Your skillset is as important as your background.
 The following graph shows the most common skills on entering investment banking (on the left) and the most common on leaving (on the right).

 Almost all M&A careers will involve at least some of the following components: